 You can also set up a default shared drive for your account.
-Learn more here.

-Just navigate to the Shared Drives tab in your Google Drive account, and create a new folder:
+Just navigate to the Shared drives tab in your Google Drive account and create a new folder:

 Business Standard and Plus

-Teaching and Learning Upgrade, and Plus
+Teaching and Learning Upgrade and Plus

 G Suite Business

-Once you have finished editing your template, you can click on Close to save your template or Use to create document to immediately use the template to create a document.
+Once you have finished editing your template, click “Close” to save your template or “Use to create document” to immediately use the template to create a document.